pgpbpadilla/pgpbpadilla.github.io/_drafts/boostrapping-an-infrastructure.liquid.md

    can be used as a baseline and then adapted to satisfy the needs of other infrastructures

+#### Version control

+### All changes are code

+#### IaC: Benefits of textual representation, i.e. code

+The main idea here is that it makes sense to use a textual representation of the desired state of the infrastructure.

+> COMMENT:
+> It will be difficult to make code more attractive than the use of advanced tools, e.g.
+> think of vmware tools, they are uis, but at the same time provide excellent
+> functionality
+>
+> There seems to be a different between system administrators that spend their time
+> configuring and managing systems that support and application, and those system admins
+> that support a service/component that is only used by the sysadmins in the upper
+> layers.
+It's sysadmins all the way down!
+>
+> Automation: the degree ROI of automation depends on the speed at which the components
+> evolve.
+Slower evolving components are safe to automate anc provide great benefits,
+> however, achieving a good enough ROI when automating those components that evolve
+> quickly is more difficult.

+Four Traugott, most of the tasks performed by the infrastructure engineers were about finding efficient ways to apply configurations to multiple components.
+The configurations were in most cases text files.

+- I need to talk about the need to use code, before I can make the case that software
+- composability:
+    - copy paste, editors, etc make it super easy to compose configuration
+    - this is less effort than building a graphical ui that allows the same level of composablility
+        - any ui that does it, will have as a sub-component the same underlying code/configuration
+        - changes to a ui for composing generic components will require more effort
+        - ui makes more sense when the configuration does not change often practices are relevant
+    - maybe making it like this: what you care is the state, state can be captured in config files, which are textual, therefore the dev tools, which are optimized for text fit pretty well, after all confi files are a form of code

-## Avoiding manual/ad-hoc changes
+#### Avoiding manual/ad-hoc changes

 - avoid making ad-hoc changes and prefer updating the template/golden server, then let changes propagate
     - you can help yourself by creating **immutable components**, making it harder to change running components than updating the source code
     - writing and debugging a script is less than the time it takes to change hundreds of clients manually
 - it forces you to make all changes to the code that generates the infra, therefore pushes you in the direction of All changes are code
 - if you have no custom/ad-hoc changes in any of your components then you can